AijazAfzal/Stackular.EmployeeManagement/README.md

 ## Testing

 The solution includes multiple test projects:
-- `Stackular.EmployeeManagement.UnitTests`: Unit tests for business logic
+- `EmployeeManagement.UnitTests`: Unit tests for business logic
-- `Stackular.EmployeeManagement.ArchitectureTests`: Tests for whether the architecture adheres to Clean Architecture principles
+- `EmployeeManagement.ArchitectureTests`: Tests for whether the architecture adheres to Clean Architecture principles
-- `Stackular.EmployeeManagement.IntegrationTests`: Integration tests for component interactions and database operations
+- `EmployeeManagement.IntegrationTests`: Integration tests for component interactions and database operations

 ### Running Tests
 Before raising a PR, ensure all tests pass successfully.
 The following test suites must be executed and pass: